Mental Health Awareness at Work

 Research studies provide strong evidence that companies with high levels of mental health are more successful.
 Addressing wellbeing at work increases productivity by up to 12%.
 And, as reported in the government’s Stevenson-Farmer Review of Mental Health and Employers in 2017, businesses that invest in mental health interventions report an average £4.20 return for each pound spent.

-Find out more about our upcoming events on mental health awareness
+Find out more about our mental health awareness training.

 Mental health awareness for managers – 5 signs to watch out for